SamiiShabuse/CS361_Homework5/README.md

 	HEIGHT = round(WIDTH * (y_range / x_range)).

-- Iterations: `MAX_ITERATIONS` (default 1000) is used as the escape threshold.
+- Iterations: `MAX_ITERATIONS` (default 100 because of homework instructions) is used as the escape threshold.
 The iteration function returns the number of iterations before |z|^2 > 4 or `MAX_ITERATIONS` if the point appears to be in the set.

 - Coloring: a function `mandelbrot_colorize(int it)` maps an iteration count to a simple RGB palette.
 Points inside the set (no escape) are colored black.